Schedule & Event Details

 Debbie Smith-Olson

-RTK Board Member & DNA Surprise Network
+RTK Director of Support & DNA Surprise Network

 Debbie Olson is a Certified Life Coach, founder of DNA Surprise Network and co-founder of DNA Surprise Retreat, and a member of the Right to Know board.
 She helps others navigate life’s path after having a DNA Surprise, having experienced her own.
 Debbie is a former paralegal with over 20 years of experience in that field.
 Possessing skills of empathy, understanding, and great communication, she is an ideal person to work with.
 She believes no matter where you are now, it is where you desire to be that is most important.